Sunf1ower113/forum/README.md

 # Forum
+This is a graduation project from Alem School in the direction of backend developer for Go, completed on April 1, 2023.
+The project was added in the form and with the errors that were in the code review to show progress since graduation.
 This project consists in creating a web forum that allows :

-crate users, create and tag posts, comment posts, react to posts and comments, communicate by comments, filter posts
+create and login users, save sesions, create and tag posts, comment posts, react to posts and comments, communicate by comments, filter posts
 ## Usage

 `make run` <br> -> build and run docker image on port :8000 <br> or <br>